 There is a pathetic irony in Polyphemus’ belief that the ram grieves for him, when in fact it lags behind because it is weighed down by Odysseus.
 The men then steal Polyphemus’ beloved flock and take them to their ships, sailing to freedom.

-The scholar Hernandez, amongst others, has noted that the description of the land of the Cyclops recalls the description of Elysium, that’s roughly the Greek equivalent of heaven, or that of the Golden Age of man in the Greek epic Works and Days.
-It is paradisal, blessed by the gods, with no laws and no hard work for the land is abundant and provides the Cyclops with all they need.
+The scholar Hernandez, amongst others, has noted that the description of the land of the Cyclops recalls Elysium, that’s roughly the Greek equivalent of heaven, or the Golden Age of man in the Greek epic Works and Days.
+It is a paradise, blessed by the gods, where the land is abundant and provides the Cyclopes with all they need.
 Enter humans.
-Odysseus and his men trick the primitive Cyclops with their superior cunning and skills.
-They strip the land of its abundance, leaving the Cyclops forever blinded and without his flock that provided him with milk and food, as well as company in his isolation.
+Odysseus and his men trick the primitive Polyphemus with their superior cunning and skills, leaving him blinded and robbed of his precious flock.

-The Cyclops is the representative of an old world order, one that is made obsolete by the technologies and advancements of man.
-It is not a perfect world, its lack of civilisation makes it barbarous to us, but it is peaceful while humans do not interfere.
-It represents however a lifestyle that is extremely vulnerable to the likes of Odysseus, its primitiveness making it easy for the hero to plunder.
-It is, I think, a message that still resonates strongly with a modern audience.
+The Cyclops represents an old world order, one that is made obsolete by technology.
+It is not insignificant that Odysseus and his men craft the stake that blinds the Cyclops themselves, using man’s cunning to build tools that will ultimately defeat this savage beast.
+The land of Cyclopes is far from perfect, and its lack of civilisation makes it seem barbarous to us, but it is peaceful before humans interfere.
+It represents a lifestyle that is extremely vulnerable to the likes of Odysseus, an easy place for the hero to plunder.
+This is, I think, a message that still resonates strongly with a modern audience.

 Newton, R. “Poor Polyphemus: Emotional Ambivalence in Odyssey 9 and 17” in The Classical World, Vol. 76 (1983).

 Hernandez, P.R.
 “Back in the Cave of the Cyclops” in The American Journal of Philology, Vol. 121 (2000).

 Translation by A.S.
 Kline (2004).